 If the Notes files that you want to recover have been deleted in the last month or so you may be able to recover them from within the Notes app itself.
 You may have noticed that when you delete a Note it does not show up in the Trash Bin.
 Instead, the app keeps a copy in its own version of the Trash Bin called the Recently Deleted Folder.
 Files are kept for at least 30 days at this location before being permanently deleted.

-To Recover Note files on Mac follow these steps:
+Steps to Recover Note files on Mac

 - Open the Notes application.